NAThompson/DifferentiableRaytracing/README.md

 - Palais, Richard S. "The visualization of mathematics: towards a mathematical exploratorium."
 Notices of the AMS 46.6 (1999): 647-658.

 - Pressley, Andrew N. "Elementary differential geometry."
 Springer Science & Business Media, 2010.

+- Press, William H., et al. "Numerical recipes in C++."
+The art of scientific computing 2 (1992): 1002.

+---